piran-framework/geev/README.md

 respect the code style located in code-style.xml

 ## License
-Copyright (c) 2018 Behsa Corporation.
+Copyright (c) 2018 Isa Hekmatizadeh.

 Geev is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the